6 Bookkeeping Tips to Keep Your Private Practice Healthy

 You got into healthcare to help people, but running a private practice means wearing two hats: healthcare provider and business owner.
 While you've mastered caring for patients, the business side, juggling profit margins, insurance claims, and cash flow projections, might feel like you're practicing outside your specialty.

-The good news is that strong financial habits don't require an MBA, just consistent attention to a few key areas.
+The good news is that strong financial habits don't require an MBA; they simply require consistent attention to a few key areas.
 Below are six key bookkeeping tips to help keep your operations running smoothly and your finances on track.

 1. Keep Business and Personal Finances Separate